f-ardila/dwarf_lensing/MCMC/README.md

 - `functions.py`: all functions used in MCMC located here.
 - `run_dee_emcee.py`: script for runing MCMC (using emcee package).
 Config file passed as argument.
 Other arguments allow fitting to only SMF or only Delta Sigma.
 Originally written to run on Graymalkin machine.
   - example: `python MCMC/run_dee_emcee.py -config 1`

+(Based off of Song's initial MCMC code from his ASAP model.
+That is why it might seem a bit more complicated than it needs to be.)